 Injection press composite for the processing of directly plasticized long-fiber thermoplastics.
+With the aim of saving resources (by eliminating time-consuming intermediate process steps) and improving properties by achieving the longest possible fiber length in the injectionmolded component, direct long-fiber thermoplastic processing (D-LFT), developed in the early 2000s, has been intensively researched and enhanced at Fraunhofer ICT.
+The direct use of continuous-fiber semi-finished products in the form of rovings and cost-effective, unreinforced standard granules not only saves the intermediate step of producing rod-shaped pellets, but also significantly increases the relative bending stiffness and impact strength compared to shortfiber-reinforced components.
 To further increase the lightweight potential of this component class, it is possible to integrate a local continuous-fiber reinforcement into process technology of D-LFT injection molding.
 Here, 3DSW is one of the most promising approaches.
 In contrast to other processes, fiber reinforcement is only used locally in the most heavily loaded areas of a component.
 Compared to conventional injection molded components, the resulting materials thus have advantages in terms of mechanical properties, e.g. better component rigidity and strength as well as lower creep tendency.
 Since the component areas subject to low loads can be designed with comparatively low fiber contents, significant weight and cost advantages are achieved.
 This technology is particularly interesting for highly loaded and weight-optimized structural components, such as those in vehicles.
-The process chain for manufacturing structural components with local continuous-fiber reinforcement can be divided into three process steps (figure 4): Impregnation and winding of the local continuous-fiber reinforcement, and its overmolding in D-LFT injection molding.
-Combination of winding process and D-LFT process subdivided into three process steps: Impregnation and winding of the local continuous-fiber reinforcement, and its overmolding in D-LFT injection molding.
+The process chain for the production of structural D-LFT components with local continuous-fiber reinforcement can be divided into three process steps (see fig. 4): impregnation of the hybrid roving, winding of the continuous-fiber reinforcement and its overmolding in D-LFT injection molding.